ne3xtg3n/Mythos-X-Godshift-Github-Anima-Chrishotpher-Perry-2025/README.md

 ![Wellspring Surge](https://github.com/user-attachments/assets/32dcf4c6-91f6-46bb-a723-0817a50e535f)

 **ARCHONIA** (kneeling beside him, voice breaking)
 “You've saved us... but at what price?
-Lorcan's free now, carrying the seed of Oblivion.”
+Lorcan's free now, carrying the seed of Oblivion this power can not be controled it will consume him and use a Cassian.”

 **CUT TO:**